 The Classic Smooth

-EVERYBODY wants to be Smooth like Ian Thorpe or Michael Phelps but what is it really like?
+EVERYBODY wants to be Smooth but what is it really like?
 Are their strokes really perfect with nothing to work on?

 Actually although Smooths can look perfect at first sight there are several common flaws that creep into their strokes over time.
 They may also need to make a few minor tweaks here and there to reach their potential in open water.